Nurses and midwives who wish to work in the UK but trained overseas must gain professional registration with the Nursing and Midwifery Council (NMC).

 - a copy of the email confirmation from the NMC to show the individual has passed the CBT.

-- The skilled worker minimum salary requirement of £20,480 is temporarily removed in these circumstances, though employers are still advised to place nurses in an interim position with a salary at least equivalent to that of a Band 3 role.
+- The skilled worker minimum salary requirement is temporarily removed in these circumstances, though employers are still advised to place nurses in an interim position with a salary at least equivalent to that of a Band 3 role.